Winter Workspace 2020

 Tiffany Jaeyeon Shin uses fungal spores, fermented proteins and kombucha SCOBY shared amongst peers, to address issues of health, colonization, labor and sustainability.
 Shin is particularly interested in lactic acid bacteria (LAB), the primary metabolite in fermented foods and a major microbial component of human mucosal surfaces.
 Within Shin’s practice, plant materials and discard are agents of preservation, biodiversity and inter-species symbiosis, while microscopic and scalar processes present new perspectives on everyday materials, such as trash, refuse and vegetation.
 During her time at Wave Hill, Shin continued her research on LAB, utilizing Wave Hill’s compost to culture liquid organic fertilizer, inspired by the theory and practice of Korean Organic Farming.
 Shin is a New York Community Trust Van Lier Fellow, working towards a future Sunroom Project to be exhibited at Wave Hill.

 Elizabeth Velázquez uses her practice to facilitate human interaction and spiritual connectivity.
 Through ritual, intention and immersive, mixed-media installations, Velázquez turns historic or industrial sites into places for spiritual contemplation and intrapersonal mediation.
 Her interest in the divine has led her to explore the many dimensions of the color black and its relationship to sacredness, the unconscious and primordial energies.
 While at Wave Hill, Velázquez created a series of rituals and mediations at Wave Hill’s brush pile, where out-of-season plants are turned into compost.
-Similarly, Velázquez approached cycles of time and themes of regeneration as she researched and mapped indigenous burial sites in the Northwest Bronx.
+Similarly, Velázquez approached cycles of time in an installation that examined the history and land use in the Bronx before and after European colonization.